 How important could it really be?

-A study of graduating university students showed that 2/3 felt making a difference through their next job was a priority.
-45 percent of those students reported they'd even take a pay cut to do so.
+A study of graduating university students showed that two thirds felt making a difference through their next job was a priority.
+Forty-five percent of those students reported they'd even take a pay cut to do so.

 Here's the key factor many people miss: there are no "purpose professions."